puppetlabs/puppet_ciamohe/README.md

 ## Description

-allows you to run some funky tests, depends on https://github.com/puppetlabs/provision/pull/52
+allows you to run some funky tests

 ## Setup